fcrawford/indiana-hiv/content/about.md

 #### References

 Gonsalves, G.S. and Crawford, F.W.
 2018.
 Dynamics of the HIV outbreak and response in Scott County, Indiana, 2011-2015: A modeling study.
+2018.
+The Lancet HIV (in press)

 Peters, P.J., Pontones, P., Hoover, K.W., Patel, M.R., Galang, R.R., Shields, J., Blosser, S.J., Spiller, M.W., Combs, B., Switzer, W.M. and Conrad, C., 2016.
 HIV infection linked to injection use of oxymorphone in Indiana, 2014–2015.
 New England Journal of Medicine, 375 (3), 229-239.